Duvey314/austin-green-energy-predictor/README.md

 - Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ## Preprocessing
+The data is largely already preprocessed.
+The only thing to do is to drop the \_id column which is an artifact of the mongodb atlas storage and encod the weather description using one hot encoding.

+The data is split by using the 2019 data to train and the 2020 data to test.
+The data is then scaled using sklearn standard scaler.

 - Description of Preprocessing
 - Takes in data from database
 - Output label for input data